Norma Redpath: Career

 In 1952, she was teaching at the Korowa Anglican Girls' School and the Melbourne Technical College, and around this time also set up her first self-funded professional sculpture studio.

 In 1953 she was a founding member of the "Group of Four" with Inge King, Julius Kane and Clifford Last.

 During the 1950s, she travelled to Europe, and studied in Italy from 1956 to 1958 at the Universita per Stranieri in Perugia, developing a love for Italy and Italian art.

 In 1958 she returned to Australia to take up a teaching post at the Swinburne Technical College, and became a founding member of the renowned "Centre Five" group of sculptors in 1959, a group which expanded from the Group of Four to add (among others) Lenton Parr, Vincas Jomantas and Teisutis Zikaras, who broke with the VSS and organised private exhibitions.
 In 1960, she was one of the artists selected for the National Gallery of Victoria's Six Sculptors exhibition, which was the first exhibition of local modernist sculpture by the Gallery.

 By 1961 she had decisively turned to bronze, with Dawn figure, a plaster cast envisaged for casting which was awarded the inaugural Mildara (later Mildura) Prize for Sculpture.
 The same year she won both the Italian Government Travelling Scholarship and the Althea Dyason Bequest travelling scholarship (awarded by the Art Gallery of New South Wales).

 In 1962 she pursued her studies at the Accademia di Belle Arti di Brera in Milan, northern Italy, where she would later make a base as she travelled frequently back and forth between Italy and Australia.
 Sculptures cast there formed the basis of her Gallery A exhibition in Melbourne the following year.
 One of the sculptures was awarded her second Mildara Prize for Sculpture in 1964, and in 1966 she won the Transfield Prize for Sculpture.

+She wrote in her diary in 1965, "To relate sculpture to architecture is a special problem and a great challenge, there is a need to retain the truth of a creative work of art at the same time relating it to special architectural needs..."

 In 1968 she returned to Melbourne, establishing her second studio, in the inner-city suburb of Parkville, where she worked on a number of major commissions.

 In 1974, while again in Italy, Redpath married Antonio de Altamer, an Italian naval architect.
 The worked together to refine the technical procedures of the Fonderia Artistica Battaglia and other foundries in the next decade.
 From the late 1970s she ceased studio work, instead describing her sculptural ideas in a manuscript, Ideas and Images.

 From 1974 to 1985 she lived and worked alternately in her Milanese studio and Melbourne, and from 1985 she returned to Australia with her husband and set up her third Australian sculpture studio, this time in Carlton.
 Her last show was at the Heide Museum of Modern Art, in 2000.